 - In the meantime, I cooked the gnocchi according to instructions (these chicche di patate only took 2 minutes)

-- Add the gnocchi and cook for additional 2 minutes
+- Add the gnocchi and cook for an additional 2 minutes

 - Serve and garnish with fresh parsley and grated Parmesan